Bougainvillea is an evergreen perennial that is one of those plant genera you didn’t know you needed until you’ve seen one.

 Children are a little more susceptible to negative effects due to their smaller size and larger curiosity.

-Ingesting parts of the plant (especially in large quantities) may result in diarrhea, nausea, or vomiting.
+Ingesting parts of the tropical plant (especially in large quantities) may result in diarrhea, nausea, or vomiting.

-Children playing near the plant may get pricked by the thorns, which are known to cause dermatitis and other reactions.
+Children playing near the plant may get pricked by the bougainvillea thorn, which is known to cause dermatitis and other reactions.

 Bougainvillea and Pets